 Old habits die hard.
 It can take some time to adjust to a new routine.
 Is this the right time for change within your recruitment business?

-The industry has changed dramatically over the past decade or so.
+The industry has grown dramatically over the past decade or so.
 Technology has reduced hiring cycles and connected more people than ever before.
 Is your business taking full advantage of this and getting ahead of the competition?

 Video conferencing is an essential weapon in the recruitment arsenal

 By putting ‘the screen’ back into the screening process, you add an important human element to a large scale recruitment program.
 Increasing your productivity without creating additional expense.
-Phone interviews can take up to 30 minutes on average whereas it may take just a matter of minutes on video to understand if a person is right for the role.
+Phone interviews can take up to 30 minutes on average whereas it may take just a matter of minutes on the video to understand if a person is right for the role.
 Often saving companies of thousands in travel expenses and bad recruitment practices.

-Connecting with faraway talent
+Connecting with а faraway talent

-For global human resourcing it really begins to make sense.
+For global human resourcing, it begins to make sense.
 Increasing employers are looking for talent further afield and video conferencing gives the recruiter the perfect tool to do just that.
 Internet connectivity is at an all-time high and will continue to grow so connecting with faraway candidates will only become easier.